rajatgirotra/study/cplusplus/src/boost/interprocess/0_README.txt

 2. Various API's to create/reserve space on it and get a handle to that space.
  a.
 Creating NAMED objects using a "construct<>" API.
-    Every object or array of objects that is created is given a NAME. this name is sent to or already known to other processes using the same shared memory object.
+    Every object or array of objects that is created is given a NAME. this name is sent to or already known to other processes which are using the same shared memory object.
 They can use the "find<>" API to get the pointer to that storage.

  b.
 Creating UNNAMED or anonymous objects.
     you can create objects without a name using the same "construct<>" API. find<> functions have no sense here, since anonymous objects have no name.
 We can only destroy the anonymous object via a pointer.
 So how to use them.
 You can use these together with a unique instance explained below.
-Basically get a pointer to an anonymous instance (may be an array of some object type) and use "unique instance" construct to have a single pointer to the starting location of this vector.
+Basically get a pointer to an anonymous instance (maybe an array of some object type) and use "unique instance" construct to have a single pointer to the starting location of this vector.

  c.
 Creating unique objects.
    the api allows you to create "ONE AND ONLY ONE" unique object of any given type.
 Maybe you want to emulate some Singleton type across processes. this can be done using this construct.
 Since it is unique, you really don't need a name for this object.
 You can use the same "construct<>" and "find<>" api's to create a unique instance for any type.
 You can create several unique instances but each must be a different type.